Summited Katahdin: How To Manage Finding Your Way Home

 If you need an international flight, you could fly from other airports above, but the better option would be to catch a ride to Logan International.
 This will give you much better flight prices and more options for times and airlines.

-You will want to take the shuttle to Portland and then a connecting flight or another form of transportation from Portland to Boston.
+You will want to take the shuttle to Portland and then a connecting flight or another transportation from Portland to Boston.
 This is a longer trip, but it may be worth it depending on how much your ticket is and where.

 This will give you a unique way to see the country on your way home, but it will likely take longer than flying or driving.